thunderrabbit/barefoot_rob/content/blog/2022/05/25doctors-opinion.md

     now growing up among them.

-    Men and women underearn essentially because they like the effect produced by hiding, isolating, and compulsive underearning.
+    Men and women underearn essentially because they like the effects produced by hiding, isolating, and compulsive underearning.
 The sensation is so elusive that, while they admit it is injurious, they cannot after a time differentiate the true from the false.
-To them, their underearner life seems the only normal one.
-They are restless, irritable and discontented, unless they can again experience the sense of ease and comfort which comes at once by hiding and relaxing which they see others taking with impunity.
+To them, their underearning life seems the only normal one.
+They are restless, irritable and discontented, unless they can again experience the sense of ease and comfort which comes at once by underearning and relaxing which they see others doing with impunity.
     After they have succumbed to the desire again, as so many do, and the phenomenon of craving develops, they pass through the well-known stages of a spree, emerging